 The most obvious drawback of the Fidelity® Rewards Visa Signature® Card is that it doesn’t offer the same level of flexibility as other cash back cards.
 Your two redemption options are a Fidelity® account or the WorldPoints program, which may not offer the most value for your spending.
 For example if you need 25,000 points for coach airfare, which has a maximum dollar value of $400, you’d have to spend at least $1,670 a month for the entire year to have enough rewards for a $400 coach ticket.
 Compare that to the sign-up bonuses other cards offer and you’ll see, Fidelity® cardholders have to put in a lot more effort to get their rewards.
 Consumers who aren’t fans of delayed gratification might detest the idea of depositing their money into a Fidelity® account.
 Clearly it’s smart to start saving for retirement as early as possible, however, some consumers like the flexibility of using their cash back rewards whenever and however they choose — rather than waiting until they’re 70 ½ to reap these benefits from points set aside in a retirement account.
 If you don’t already have an account with Fidelity®, your best option is a cash management account, which has no monthly maintenance fee and doesn’t require a minimum balance.
 Otherwise, you’re looking at commission and trading fees of $7.95 per trade that will eat into any rewards you get.

-The Citi® Double Cash Card – 18 month BT offer features 1% cash back when you make a purchase and another 1% cash back as you pay your balance.
-Neither card has an annual fee, but Citi®’s intro offer of 0 percent APR for 18 months on balance transfers could be a nice perk if you're looking to pay off a large purchase over time.
+The Citi® Double Cash Card – 18 month BT offer features 1% cash back when you make a purchase and another 1% cash back as you pay your balance (at least the minimum amount due, on time).
+Neither card has an annual fee, but Citi®’s intro offer of 0% APR for 18 months on balance transfers could be a nice perk if you're looking to pay off a large purchase over time (after the intro period, expect an APR of 13.99% – 23.99% (Variable)).
 Citi®’s redemption options are more flexible, too.
 Cardholders can redeem cash back for gift cards, checks or statement credits.
 If you want cash in your hand — or in your account — the Citi® Double Cash Card – 18 month BT offer is a better option.

-You understand the importance of reaching financial goals like retirement by 65 or incurring less student debt.
-You also understand that financial milestones often take time and with patience and strategy you’re setting yourself up for long-term success.
+If you value financial goals like retirement by 65 or incurring less student debt and also understand that financial milestones often take time and patience and strategy to set yourself up for long-term success, the Fidelity® Rewards Visa Signature® Card could be right for you.
 If you already have a Fidelity account and are looking for a no-fuss way to add to your investment or retirement savings, you should consider this card.